rickyzakariap/simple-git-to-docs/README.md

 # 🚀 Git to Docs (Local Edition)

-Turn any GitHub repository into beautiful, browsable documentation—served right from your own computer!
+Turn any GitHub repository into beautiful, browsable documentation served right from your own computer!
 No cloud, no S3, just fast local docs for any repo.

 ---